flipcoder/midimech/README.md

 - Run app.py.
 You should see a window pop up with the layout.

 - If this works, your linnstrument will show the colors of the wholetone layout and be playable in your DAW.

+- If you're using the larger (200-note) version of the LinnStrument, click "SIZE" to use the full layout (experimental).

 ## Playing Scales